Morton Prince: Professional accomplishments

 Prince became interested in abnormal psychology and neurology because both his wife and mother had psychogenic symptoms including depression and anxiety.
-He became a devotee and avid proponent in the use of suggestion in treating mental illnesses in the United States and drew around him all the important practitioners in the burgeoning field of abnormal psychology of that time: Boris Sidis, James Jackson Putnam, William James, G. Stanley Hall, to name but a few.
+He became a devotee and proponent of the use of suggestion in treating mental illnesses in the United States and drew around him important practitioners in the burgeoning field of abnormal psychology of that time: Boris Sidis, James Jackson Putnam, William James, G. Stanley Hall, to name but a few.
 He became the American expert in dissociative disorders, which he also called multiple personality disorder.

 Prince created the Journal of Abnormal (and Social) Psychology with the help from psychologist Boris Sidis.
 Prince published a few of his articles in this journal including The Dissociation of a Personality in 1906, The Unconscious in 1914, and Clinical and Experimental Studies in Personality in 1929.
 This journal served as an outlet especially for those who were interested in neurotic disorders.
 Prince edited the Journal of Abnormal (and Social) Psychology up until his death in 1929.
 This journal was eventually turned over to the American Psychological Association.
 Overall, Prince had six of his books published and had written over 100 scientific papers that included information on general medicine, philosophy, neurology, and psychopathology.

 He published numerous accounts of cases, both in the academic press and the popular press.
 His most famous case was that of Christine Beauchamp, detailed in The Dissociation of a Personality (1906), which caused some consternation, due both to the sensational nature of the cases presented and to the convoluted prose style: "There was over her spine a 'hypnogenetic point', pressure upon which always caused a thrill to run through her that weakened her will and induced hypnotic sleep".

 Not only was Morton Prince the founder of the Journal of Abnormal (and Social) Psychology, but he was also the founder of the American Psychopathological Association, and of the Harvard Psychological Clinic.